lnxpy/pyaction/docs/quickstart.md

 git tag v0.1.0
 git push origin main --tags
 ```

-If you want to self-test your action on each `git push` event, you simply need to answer `y` to the `Include workflow testing pipeline` prompt so it'll create a workflow for your action.
-Make sure to modify it and update its inputs in `.github/workflows/test.yml`.

 !!!
 Note "This demo is also live.."
     The `pyaction-hello-world` implementation in this tutorial is available [here](https://github.com/lnxpy/pyaction-hello-world).
 Feel free to look over it.